rpsingh2/dlsd/code/8/README.md

 DTLZ5 turned out to be the only model that produced results that were statisticaly different from oneanother.
 The output for each of the other models can be found at the bottom of the report.

 There appears to be no real difference between hypervolumes of models optimized with bdom + cuboid sorting verses models optimized  with cdom.

+What is interesting to see is that as the number of objectives increases, the hypervolume for each optimized model also decreases.
+When running the experiment, it also appears that as the number of objectives increases, so to does the runtime of NSGA-II.

 ## Threats to Validity
-* Perhaps DTLZ family of models will not produce results that are
+* Perhaps DTLZ family of models will not produce results that are representative of real world problems.
+* During this experiment, a relatively small number of objectives and decisions were used.
+Using models with higher numbers of objectives may produce results that show more of a difference between bdom + cuboid and cdom as secondary sorting methods.

 ## Future Work
 * It would be worthwhile  to implement Spread and Intergenerational Distance as a final population fitness measurement in a addition to hypervolume.
 Perhaps Cdom and Bdom produce different values for Spread and IGD in a way that is not reflected in hypervolume.
 * Also changing the number of generations and the population size that NSGA-II has available may help aid in differentiating the results.
+* Testing how fast each optimizer can reach a desired hypervolume, spread or intergenerational distance may also lead to interesting results.
+As the number of objectives and decisions increased, the time it takes for the models to runs increases dramatically.
+It would be interesting to see how each type of sorting impacts how fast NSGA-II reaches a near-perfect solution.

 ## References
 [1] http://www.tik.ee.ethz.ch/file/c7c5e610a0c7e26d566a3601e5cce2f4/DTLZ2001a.pdf
 [2] http://people.ee.ethz.ch/~sop/download/supplementary/testproblems/
 [3] https://github.com/wreszelewski/nsga2/tree/master/nsga2
 [4] https://ls11-www.cs.uni-dortmund.de/rudolph/hypervolume/start

 ## Results Continued: